atanvarno69/mass-effect-d6/species/salarian.md

 ## Species Characteristics

-**Espionage:** At character creation for every 1 skill point spent in *survival*, *law enforcement*, *investigation*, *hide*, *sneak*, *search*, *electronic devices*, or *decryption*, gain 2 instead (maximum of +6).
+**Espionage:** At character creation for every 1 skill point spent in the following skills gain 2 instead (maximum of +6).

+* *decryption*
+* *electronic devices*
+* *hide*
+* *investigation*
+* *law enforcement*
+* *search*
+* *sneak*
+* *survival*

-**High Metabolism:** A Salarians may take two actions each turn without incurring the multi action penalty.
+**High Metabolism:** Salarians may take two actions each turn without incurring the multi action penalty.
 If more than two actions are taken in a turn, this characteristic is ignored and the normal multi action penalty is applied.

-A Salarians requires one hour of sleep each day.
-This does not give healing benefits of 8 hours of rest in only one hour, only mitigates the need for 8 hours of sleep.
+Salarians requires only 1 hour of sleep each day.
+This does not give healing benefits of 8 hours of rest in 1 hour, only mitigates the need for 8 hours of sleep.
 Natural healing still works as normal.

-**Breathe Underwater:** A Salarian can breathe normally underwater and can't drown in water.
+**Breathe Underwater:** Salarians can breathe normally underwater and can't drown in water.

-**Expert Swimmer:** A Salarian may choose to reroll any Swim check, but the result of the reroll must be accepted even if it is worse.
-In addition, a Salarian may choose to take 10 on *Swim* checks even when distracted or threatened.
+**Expert Swimmer:** Salarians may choose to reroll any *swim* check, but the result of the reroll must be accepted even if it is worse.
+In addition, Salarians may choose to take 10 on *swim* checks even when distracted or threatened.

-**Low-Light Vision:** A Salarian ignores negative modifiers from darkness up to 25 meters.
+**Low-Light Vision:** Ignores negative modifiers from darkness up to 25 meters.

 ## Background